Floris/blog/readme.md

 - php artisan migrate
 - php artisan db:seed

-If you don't have Laravel Valet Or
+If you don't have Laravel Valet Or Homestead
 - php artisan serve

 <br />